CommunitySuite hosts a variety of different reporting options including custom reports and default reports.

 Default Reports

 Use default reports to see a summary of data in several of the main system areas.
-This may be helpful if you are looking for a count of donation by campaign or at scholarship payments to each school at the end of scholarship season.
+This may be helpful to find a count of donation by campaign or at scholarship payments to each school at the end of scholarship season.

 Default reports summarize in-system data utilizing pre-defined criteria.
 Each report has an input parameter, generally a date range, and produces a report with pre-defined columns.